Product Review

 Buy the Kensington Pro Fit Ergo if:

-- You are transitioning to a vertical mouse for the first time and want a reliable, well-priced option
+- You are transitioning to a vertical mouse for the first time and want a reliable, well-priced introduction to the form factor

-- You work 6+ hours daily at a desk and experience wrist or forearm discomfort
+- You work 6 or more hours daily at a desk and experience wrist, forearm, or hand discomfort

-- You prefer AA battery convenience over USB-C rechargeable
+- You prefer the practical convenience of AA battery swaps over USB-C recharging

-- Value matters — you want vertical mouse ergonomics without paying $100+
+- Value matters — you want genuine vertical mouse ergonomics without spending $80–100+

 Skip the Kensington Pro Fit Ergo if:

-- You are left-handed (no left-hand model available)
+- You are left-handed (no left-hand model available — consider the Evoluent VerticalMouse D)

-- You do precision design work requiring 4000+ DPI
+- You do precision design or CAD work requiring 4000+ DPI

-- You are a competitive gamer requiring high polling rates
+- You are a competitive gamer needing high polling rates and sub-millisecond response

-- You have small hands (under 17cm) — the body will feel oversized
+- You have small hands (under 17cm) — the body will feel oversized; try the Anker as a smaller alternative

 Frequently Asked Questions